 Do Property Managers need a license, qualification or permit?

 Real estate agents and property managers of long term/residential property rentals do require licenses.
-However, managers of short term property rentals (usually less than 60 days) do not require licenses or any specific qualifications.
+With the exception of Queensland, managers of short term property rentals (usually less than 60 days) do not require licenses or any specific qualifications.
 Some local councils require holiday rental properties to be registered and to pay for an annual permit.
 And if you are managing the Rental Deposit and Security Deposit, you should have a Trust Account.

 Who regulates or accredits Property Managers in Australia?